 Cintas is a defendant in a purported class action lawsuit, Paul Veliz, et al. v.
 Cintas Corporation (Veliz), filed on March 19, 2003, in the United States District Court, Northern District of California, Oakland Division, alleging that Cintas violated certain federal and state wage and hour laws applicable to its service sales representatives, whom Cintas considers exempt employees, and asserting additional related ERISA claims.
 On April 5, 2004 and February 14, 2006, the Court stayed the claims of all plaintiffs with valid arbitration agreements pending arbitration of those claims.
 Claims made in the Veliz action, therefore, are pending before the United States District Court, Northern District of California and Judge Bruce Meyerson (Ret.), an Arbitrator selected by the parties.
 On August 5, 2009, the parties in the Veliz action reached a settlement in principle.
 That settlement was granted preliminary approval by the District Court.
 The pre-tax impact, net of insurance proceeds, was \$19.5 million in fiscal 2010.
 Pursuant to the settlement agreement, Cintas paid \$22.8 million on December 17, 2010.
 On June 3, 2011, the Court granted final approval of the settlement.
-According to the terms of the settlement agreement, Cintas will pay the remaining settlement funds to satisfy the future income tax liabilities of the class members as they receive their respective shares of the settlement funds.
-The balance of the settlement funds will be used to pay the fees and expenses of the settlement administrator.
+On July 20, 2011, Cintas paid \$1.9 million to satisfy the future income tax liabilities of the class members as they receive their respective shares of the settlement funds.
+Any remaining balance of the settlement funds will be used to pay the fees and expenses of the settlement administrator or donated to a charitable organization as determined by the court.